User319183/support/FAQ.rst

 **Q4: Someone opened a ticket because they purchased beta.
 What do I do?**

-**A4: Ask them if they purchased beta using Robux or Paypal.
-If they purchased it using Robux, ask them for the purchase screne & their Roblox username.
-If they purchased it using Paypal, ask them for their paypal username & a screenshot of the purchase screen.**
+**A4: A4: Ask the user for their PayPayl / Roblox username, depending on which method they used for the purchase.
+After that, make sure to notify a Moderator+.**